Pale Ales – U.S. Open Beer Championship Categories

 Perceived Bitterness: Low to medium.
 The impression of bitterness is soft and well-integrated into overall balance and may differ significantly from measured or calculated IBU levels.

-Fermentation Characteristics: Medium-low to medium-high fruity esters may be present, and can contribute to the perception of sweetness and be complementary to the hop profile.
+Fermentation Characteristics: Medium-low to medium-high fruity esters may be present and can contribute to the perception of sweetness and be complementary to the hop profile.
 Diacetyl should not be present.

 Body: Medium-low to medium-high.
 A silky or full mouthfeel may contribute to the overall flavor profile.

-Additional notes: Grist may include oats, wheat, or other adjuncts to promote haziness.
-The term “juicy” is frequently used to describe the taste and aroma attributes often present in these beers which result from late, often very large, additions of hops.
+Additional notes: : Grist may include oats, wheat, or other adjuncts to promote haziness.
+Lactose may be used to enhance body and balance.
+Lactose should not lend to, or overwhelm, the flavor character of these beers.
+The term ‘juicy’ is frequently used to describe taste and aroma attributes often present in these beers which result from late, often very large, additions of hops.
 A juicy character is not required, however.
 Other hop-derived attributes such as citrus, pine, spice, floral or others may be present with or without the presence of juicy attributes.
+Likewise, the term ‘hazy’ is frequently used to describe the appearance of many examples of these beers.
+However, some versions may exhibit very low cloudiness.
+These beers can exhibit astringency and heat (sometimes referred to as ‘hop burn’) as a result 48 | Page of very high hop usage rates and excessive contact time in beer, which can detract from balance and drinkability when present above low levels.

-Alcohol by Volume: 5.6%-10.0%
+Alcohol by Volume: 5.60%-6.40%

-Color SRM: 4-9
+Color SRM: 3-8

 Category 8: Specialty Pale Ale